 A lot of athletes start their day with coffee or tea, especially before their exercise session.
 And there is a good reason for that.
 Studies over the years have shown that drinking caffeinated beverages before your workout can improve your endurance and focus for as little as 60 seconds to around 2 hours.

-Drinking a caffeinated drink has also proven to be beneficial to weight loss.
-Although there are no studies that definitely showed that caffeine consumption leads to permanent weight loss, scientists have some theories about why drinking a caffeinated beverage may help with fat and weight loss.
+Drinking a caffeinated drink has also proven to be beneficial for weight loss.
+Although there are no studies that definitely show that caffeine consumption leads to permanent weight loss, scientists have some theories about why drinking a caffeinated beverage may help with fat and weight loss.

 The First theory is that caffeine may reduce the feeling of hunger for a while, so you might end up not being hungry after drinking a cup.
 Please note that this works only with certain types of desires, and skipping meals is not healthy, especially for runners.

 The second theory is that caffeine promotes more fat burning after the workout is over because it temporarily supports the process of breaking down the fat and boosting your metabolism.
 But keep in mind that this effect is usually not present in habitual caffeine consumers who drink more than 300mg of caffeine per day.